supun2001/pen-testing/README.md

-# 🔐 Auth0 & Web Security Automation Scripts
+# Web Hacking + Bug Bounty Scripts

 > A collection of penetration testing and security automation scripts for Auth0, JWT analysis, header validation, and modern web security testing.